 display.
 The 20 holds 24 chicken eggs, and the 40 holds 48 eggs.

-The fourth photo in this section is the Octagon-20 with my Dominique eggs.
+The fifth photo in this section is the Octagon-20 with my Dominique eggs.

 Brinsea Octagon Advance EX Incubators